ooni/ooni.org/content/about/data-policy.md

 * Network information (such as probe ASN and network type) and country code;

+* Approximate geographical location (based on your IP address) in order to send geo-targeted push notifications;

 * Push notification token.

 ### Data We Process